0xCardinal/covert-canary-detection/tokens/wireguard_vpn.md

   Endpoint = 52.18.63.80:51820
   PersistentKeepalive = 240
 ```
-If we observe the Endpoint IP, it resolves to an address associated with `canarytokens.org`.
+Observe the Endpoint IP, it resolves to an address associated with `canarytokens.org`.
 ![Wireguard Endpoint IP](../assets/screenshots/wireguard_vpn.png)

 ## Contributors